comploplo/homework-materials/README.md

 must be in your home directory for the template, and pandoc, to work.

-The texmf directory contains files from [the kaobook template](https://www.latextemplates.com/template/kaobook) , which is a variation on the [Tufte handouttemplate](https://rstudio.github.io/tufte/), texmf's structure may be better understood [here](www.texdoc.net/texmf-dist/doc/generic/tds/tds.pdf).
+The texmf directory contains files from [the kaobook template](https://www.latextemplates.com/template/kaobook) , which is a variation on the [Tufte handout template](https://rstudio.github.io/tufte/), texmf's structure may be better understood [here](www.texdoc.net/texmf-dist/doc/generic/tds/tds.pdf).

 Dependencies: stow, some latex packages, pandoc.